 Carbon frames would cost us a ¼ the cost to manufacture a frame compared to Aluminum.
 We’d then sell them for twice as much as our Aluminum frame because “Carbon” can be marketed as such.
 We’re not greedy, we care about the environment and you the customer.

 A: We’re human, things happen.
-We offer a 5 year manufacture defect warranty.
+We offer a 10 year lifetime warranty on our Titanium frames and a 5 year warranty on Aluminum.
 If there’s a defective weld or tube we’ll replace your frame minus the shipping cost.
 We will NOT replace frames that were purposely broke.

 A: We like to allow time for our OE suppliers to have stock in case they don’t.
 It also gives us adequate time to fully inspect the frame before we decal, head-badge and apply a clear coat.